“Mum, not now, please,” my 15-year-old opined in her familiar whine, pleading for the space that she needed after a long day at school.

 Share this article with someone you care for today, and you might encourage them in their journey.
 Share instantly on WhatsApp Mobile or on Telegram.

 Do you know if your child has entertained thoughts of suicide?
 Has your child mentioned friends being stressed by school or bullied online?
-Join the Alive to Thrive webinar (Sun, 15 Nov 2020, 2-4 PM) and learn to protect your child’s mental health and emotional wellbeing.
-Sign up here.
+With Raising Future-Ready Kids: Suicide Prevention & Mental Health, we want to give parents handles to build on foundations of open communication and supportive relationships to protect their child’s mental health and emotional wellbeing.
+Join the interest list today!